4 Chapter 4 - Basic Data treatments

 4.1.3 Robust scaling

-Similar to standardization, but instead of using the arithmetic mean, the median is used as a central measure, and instead of using the standard deviation, the interquartile range is used as a measure of dispersion:
+Robust scaling is analogous to standardization, but it replaces the mean with the median as the measure of center and the standard deviation with the interquartile range as the measure of dispersion:

 IQR = Q_{75} - Q_{25}

-Median and IQR are robust statistics since they are much less sensitive to extreme values than mean and standard deviation
+• The median and the IQR are robust statistics: they are far less sensitive to extreme values than the mean and the standard deviation, for exactly the reasons developed in Chapter 3.

-The transformed data typically has a median of xzero and an IQR of 1
+• The transformed data has a median of zero and an IQR of one.

 4.2 Imputation